Watermarking screenplays and adding a cover page for printing

 It is super easy to prepare your screenplay for printing and make sure your screenplay is both watermarked and trackable.
 Here is how!

 Dramatify watermark basics

-Each page in each copy that is printed from Dramatify – regardless if it’s printed on paper or as a pdf –automatically have a footer with printing and copyright information that says “Printed [date] for [name of the team member that printed the screenplay] [title of the person] [email address] © [The Production Company name]”.
+Each page in each copy that is printed from Dramatify – regardless if it’s printed on paper or as a pdf – automatically displays your production company logo along with a footer with printing and copyright information: “Printed [date] for [name of the team member that printed the screenplay] [title of the person] [email address] © [The Production Company name]”.
 It looks something like this:

 Jane Smith, screenwriter

 © The Production Company

 The watermark is more or less also added automatically, at least if you have added a logo to the production company profile that was set up when first registered.

 Check if you have a watermark logo

 You can check the image by going to the Production page of your production.
 If you see your logo to the left of the production company name, your logo will be used to watermark your screenplays.
 On the other hand, if you see a grey camera icon, it’s the default logo placeholder that needs to be replaced with your logo.